cchitsiang/awesome-stars/README.md

 - [langchain-ai/open-swe](https://github.com/langchain-ai/open-swe) - An Open-Source Asynchronous Coding Agent
 - [humanlayer/12-factor-agents](https://github.com/humanlayer/12-factor-agents) - What are the principles we can use to build LLM-powered software that is actually good enough to put in the hands of production customers?
 - [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
-- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source GUI app for Gemini CLI, Claude Code, Codex, Qwen Code, Goose Cli, Auggie, and more — Enhanced Chat UI, WebUI, Multi-Agent & Multi-LLM, MCP Integration | 🌟 Star if you like it!
+- [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork and Clawdbot for Gemini CLI, Claude Code, Codex, OpenCode, Qwen Code, Goose CLI, Auggie, and more | 🌟 Star if you like it!
 - [blakeblackshear/frigate](https://github.com/blakeblackshear/frigate) - NVR with realtime local object detection for IP cameras
 - [coze-dev/coze-studio](https://github.com/coze-dev/coze-studio) - An AI agent development platform with all-in-one visual tools, simplifying agent creation, debugging, and deployment like never before.
 Coze your way to AI Agent creation.
 - [superagent-ai/vibekit](https://github.com/superagent-ai/vibekit) - Run Claude Code, Gemini, Codex — or any coding agent — in a clean, isolated sandbox with sensitive data redaction and observability baked in.